dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 `Continue reviewing copy from here`

-Similarly for the links components that use the a similar font than the body font, in order to fit the underline properly on the basline, I had to customize the font.
-So I have both Font Body at 23/32px and the font links at 23/24px.
+Similarly, for the Link components that use the Body font, I had to impose padding-bottom variations, but in addition, to fit the underline properly on the baseline, I had to edit the font line-height.
+So at the end of the day, there are two fonts: Font Body at 23/32px and Font Link is at 23/24px.

-This way, I have some space in the component to play with the spacing between the font and the underline, to make it snap perfectly.
+Thereafter, I have enough space in the component to play with the distance between the typography and the underline and make it snap perfectly.

 ![link components variations](../../assets/images/../../../assets/images/Writings/Grid/links.png)

-And thus, here how easy and perfectly snapped is a footer using these links.
+Here is a footer using these links – perfectly snapped to the grid and super simple to implement.

 ![footer made of the link components](../../assets/images/../../../assets/images/Writings/Grid/footer.png)

 #### Buttons and Inputs

-Might feel un natural but the same logic used for the font is applied for the buttons.
+The same logic used for the font is applied for the buttons and inputs.
+It might feel a bit uneasy at first because the shape of the components does not necessarily fit the grid.

-Keep the font content on the baseline, build your button shape, vertically centered as pleased around it.
-Then and only then can you box the whole thing in it's container, with paddings up and down to sit the button on its grid.
+Nonetheless, keep the focus on the typography and the baseline.
+Build your button/input shape, so the font appears horizontally centered in it.

+Then and only then can you encapsulate the whole thing in a container, with offsetting padding tops and bottoms that snap the complete Button component on the 8x8 grid.

 ##### Inputs